Dutch MPs: EU sanctions should bear Magnitsky name

 The Dutch dropped his name in favour of the more neutral title of a "global regime" so that Russia-friendly EU governments, such as those in Hungary or Italy, did not veto it to save Moscow's face.

-But they should put it back because Magnitsky's name would make the EU measures a beacon of support for other activists worldwide, according to Sjoerd Sjoerdsma, the Dutch MP who drafted Tuesday's resolution in The Hague.
+But they should put it back because Magnitsky's name would make the EU measures a beacon of support for other activists, according to Sjoerd Sjoerdsma, the Dutch MP who drafted Tuesday's resolution in The Hague.

 Magnitsky's "ultimate sacrifice" for rule of law "resonated with victims of human rights abuse in every corner of the globe," Sjoerdsma told EUobserver.